-6.0 LANDSCAPE MASTER PLAN The proposed campus layout will be integrated with landscaping to respond to the leafy character of the area and tie the campus together.
+6.0 LANDSCAPE MASTER PLAN

+The proposed campus layout will be integrated with landscaping to respond to the leafy character of the area and tie the campus together.
+The following is the overall landscape master plan prepared by Openwork.
+The proposed landscape masterplan incorporates the following strategies:

-- The following is the overall landscape master plan prepared by Openwork.
-It aims to provide the following: • Improved levels of accessibility and open spaces around the Chapel - Create a series of spaces in the landscape which support quiet reflection and prayer and a new ecology as sites for mindfulness, wellbeing and slowness. - Build upon the strong heritage value of campus core building including the Great Hall, the West Wing and the South Wing.
+- Improved levels of accessibility and open spaces around the Chapel and Chapel Oval. - Create a series of spaces in the landscape which support quiet reflection and prayer and a new ecology as sites for mindfulness, wellbeing and slowness. - Build upon the strong heritage value of campus core building including the Great Hall, the West Wing and the South Wing. - Embrace changes of grade as opportunities for new forms of occupation and gathering. - Reduce roads and cars within the campus and transform the gained spaces into new rooms within the landscape for occupation and use. - Utilise the existing and proposed canopy trees to provide a visual buffer to the neighbouring residential properties to the north. - Retain and project all trees nominated on Boroondara's Significant Tree Register. - Replace the Corymbia Citriodora (Lemon Scented Gum) species like for like. - Reintroduce informal precolonial landscaping along the northern boundary. - Recommend installation sizes of between 25L and 100L for all new trees.
+100L sizes are to be used for all new Lemon Scented Gums and new Mana Gum feature trees.

-and Chapel Oval.

-- Embrace changes of grade as opportunities for new forms of occupation and gathering. - Reduce roads and cars within the campus and transform the gained spaces into new rooms within the landscape for occupation and use.

-OVERALL TREE RETENTION/ REMOVAL PLAN

-TREES - REMOVAL

-TREES - RETAINED
+Overall, the proposed landscape response seeks to remove 37 existing trees and plant an additional 175 (approx.) trees.
+This results in a removal/replacement ratio of 1:4.5.

+TREE PROTECTION ZONE INCURSION INTO TPZ TREE- REMOVED

-TREES - PROPOSED
+TREE- RETAINED TREES - PROPOSED NOMINAL LOCATION